babeloff/systemd-pilot/README.md

 - Full integration into GNOME desktop (libadwaita)

 ## Download
-- Download from the [releases](https://github.com/mfat/systemd-pilot/releases) section and download the package for your distribution.
-Alternatively, you can download and run the executable `systemd-pilot` on any GNU/linux system with at least python 3.10 installed.
-See requirements below.
+- Download from the [releases](https://github.com/mfat/systemd-pilot/releases) section the package for your distribution.
+Alternatively, you can download the flatpak or the executables  `systemd-pilot` or `systemd-pilot-legacy`(for older systems).

 - For older systems the Flatpak and the executable are recommended.

-## Requirements (only needed if you want to run from source)
+## Requirements

 Python modules:
 `PyGObject`